SRGSSR/srgssr-publication-data-api/README.rst

 * clone the repository

-* create a `.env` in the root directory file with the following Variables
+* create a :code:`.env` file in the root directory file with the following Variables

 .. code-block::